JiankaiSun-SJTU-MVIG-training/GCNetwork/README.md

   -ep : epochs. default = 10

-  -mspath : model_save_path. used when mode is 1 or 2
+  -wspath : model_save_path. used when mode is 1 or 2

   -lspath : log_save_path. used when mode is 1 or 2.
 This is the log file used in Tensorboard.